 This test requires the officer to move a finger or pen in front of your eyes to see whether they track smoothly and at the same time.
 No one except the officer who gave you the test knows how you did.
 The officer is not seeing whether you move your head, or whether you follow his pen.
 He’s looking to see how your eyes move.
 If your eyes jerk as they move from side-to-side, the officer will claim this is a sign of intoxication.
 Your eyes should smoothly move from side-to-side, like a marble rolling on glass.

 During this exercise, an officer can conclude you are intoxicated even before you begin the test.
 The officer is watching for eight clues:

 - steps off the line;

 - loses balance on turn or turns incorrectly; and

 - takes the wrong number of steps.

 If you break the instruction stance and start before you are told to begin, you have shown two clues.
-On this exercise and the one leg stand, even showing a clue one time means you have been counted off for that clue.
-According to NHTSA, two clues indicates impairment.
+On this exercise and the one-leg stand, even showing a clue one time means you have been counted off for that clue.
+According to NHTSA, two clues indicate impairment.
 Therefore, you can fail even before you begin.

 Balancing on One Leg

 The final standardized test is the one-leg stand.
 During this task, although the officer gives you a number of instructions, he is only watching for four clues:

 - Using Arms for Balance